keithligh/Auto-Academic-Paper-RC1/lessons_learned_master.md

     - Replace the placeholders in the **Raw HTML String** (`html.replace(...)`) *before* assigning `innerHTML`.
 - **The Lesson**: **Don't trust the DOM to hold your hand.** If you have the source string and a simple token replacement, do it in the string.
 It works 100% of the time.
 Only use DOM walking for replacing *elements* (nodes), not *content* (text).

-## 20. The "Nuclear Reset" Trace (CSS Inheritance)
+## 20. The "Hard Reset" Trace (CSS Inheritance)
 - **The Problem**: Bullets disappeared from specific lists.
 We patched the container (`ul`), added `!important`, added padding.
 Nothing worked.
 - **The Root Cause**: We found a "Nuclear Option" in the base stylesheet: `li { list-style: none; }`.
 - **The Mechanism**: A direct rule on an element (`li`) **always overrides** an inherited rule from a parent (`ul`), even if the parent has `!important`.
 The bullet property belongs to the list item, not the list.
 - **The Lesson**: **Inspect the Leaf Node.** When inheritance fails, checking the parent is useless.
 You must check the computed style of the *element itself* to find direct overrides.
-And never write "nuclear resets" like `li { ... }` in a base theme unless you really, really mean it.
+And never write "hard resets" like `li { ... }` in a base theme unless you really, really mean it.

 ## 21. The "Ghost Class" Fallacy (CSS Debugging)
 - **The Problem**: We added `overflow-y: hidden` to `.equation-container` to fix scrollbars.
 It did nothing.
 We added `!important`.
 Nothing.